zerreat/auto-meet-joining-project/README.md

    Ensure that the path to `chromedriver` is correct and it matches the location where the executable is stored.
 Once this step is completed, Selenium WebDriver will be able to use Chrome for automated tasks.

-2. **Meeting Admission Wait Time:** The `meeting.py` file contains logic to periodically check for meeting admission every 10 seconds for up to 300 seconds.
-If you wish to customize this wait time or the interval between checks, you can edit the `max_wait_time` and `wait_interval` values in the `meeting.py` file to suit your needs.

-    - `max_wait_time`: Maximum wait time (in seconds) for being admitted to the meeting.
-    - `wait_interval`: Time (in seconds) between checks for admission.

-In order to apply these configurations, proceed to directly modify the relevant sections within the `meeting.py` script.

-## Configuration

-Before running the script, there are a few preparatory steps necessary to ensure the software functions properly:

-1. Create a New Google Account: Run the `run_webdriver.py` script to initiate an automated Google account creation process:
+2. **Create a New Google Account**: Run the `run_webdriver.py` script to initiate an automated Google account creation process:

 ```bash
 python run_webdriver.py